DataDog/integrations-extras/zscaler/README.md

 ### Installation

-The zscaler check is included in the [Datadog Agent][2] package.
-No additional installation is needed on your server.
+No additional installation is required.

 ### Configuration

-1. Edit the `zscaler.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your zscaler performance data.
-See the [sample zscaler.d/conf.yaml][3] for all available configuration options.

-2. [Restart the Agent][4].
+No configuration is required.

 ### Validation